aneekmehra2507-source/Automated-Effort-Estimation-Script-Days-Hours-Calculator-using-Html-css-and-JavaScript/README.md

 <li>Number of Pages</li>
 </ol>

-A dynamic “Add Component/Task” button enables users to log multiple entries.
+A dynamic <b>Add Component/Task</b> button enables users to log multiple entries.

 Each added task is instantly displayed for review.